I’ve got the stuff that you want

 ‘Cause I’m the queen of the night!

 A few fun facts – 1.
-Most drag queens lip sync but in New York a lot drag performers sing live.
+Most drag queens lip-sync but in New York, a lot of drag performers sing live.
 Broadway is after all full of singers, the rent must get paid somehow.
 Drag is a respectable way for a performer to earn a living between gigs.
 2. Before gay newspapers (and platforms like Facebook) the humble drag queen played many roles on stage.
-She was entertainer, comedian, anchor woman and news reporter in gay culture, informing the audience on events happening in the local community.
+She was an entertainer, comedian, anchorwoman and news reporter in gay culture, informing the audience on events happening in the local community.
 The drag performer will tell the punters what to see, where to go and often make satirical comments on what’s happening in world news.
 (Sounds like Channels 10’s The Project, doesn’t it?)
 3. Songs that mention drag queens in their lyrics include Lola by the Kinks and Born This Way by Lady Gaga.

 In the early 1900s, female impersonation had become tied to the LGBT community and also criminality.
 It went from being popular mainstream entertainment to something done only at night, mostly in seedy nightclubs.
-As LGBT community has become more accepted overtime (achieving marriage equality in many countries) drag has also has become more acceptable.
-Public marches like Pride, Folsom Street Fair and the Sydney Mardi Gras Parade have also help spread the visibility and popularity of drag performers around the globe.
+As the LGBT community has become more accepted over time (achieving marriage equality in many countries) drag has also become more acceptable.
+Public marches like Pride, Folsom Street Fair and the Sydney Mardi Gras Parade have also helped spread the visibility and popularity of drag performers around the globe.